dorkamotorka/RoboCup-project/README.md

 - Picking up the box
 - Walking with the box
-- Droping it off at a pre-defined position(sorting it to the correct container) and going to the next box
+- Droping it off at a pre-defined position(sorting it to the correct container) and going to the next box A more in depth sequential version of this can be found in the file "Robocup Project.pdf"

 ## Extensions
 TBA